GuoXuan97/GuoXuan97.github.io/index.md

 - <a href="#Investigating-the-Appeal-of-Right-Wing-Politics-using-LDA-Topic-Modelling">Investigating the Appeal of Right-Wing Politics using LDA Topic Modelling</a> _(Unsupervised Learning)_
 - <a href="#Does-Covid19-Affect-Youths-Disproportionately-in-the-Labour-Market">Does Covid-19 Affect Youths Disproportionately in the Labour Market?</a> _(Linear Regression, Difference-in-Differences)_
-- <a href="#Digit-Recognition-with-CNN">Digit Recognition using a Convolutional Neural Network</a> _(Supervised Learning - Classification, Deep Learning, Image Recognition)_
+- <a href="#Digit-Recognition-With-CNN">Digit Recognition using a Convolutional Neural Network</a> _(Supervised Learning - Classification, Deep Learning, Image Recognition)_
 - <a href="#Classifying_Disaster_Tweets_with_Voting_Classifier">Classifying Disaster Tweets with Voting Classifier</a> _(Supervised Learning - Classification)_
 - <a href="#Using-Data-Analytics-Tools-to-Increase-Real-Estate-Management-Profits">Using Data Analytics Tools to Increase Real Estate Management Profits</a> _(Dashboarding, Sensitivity Analysis)_